-Integrating Data Science in the Digital Humanities at CSUF
+Integrating Data Science in Humanities at CSUF

 A UC Davis student noticed that some of his peers were struggling with the idea of learning to code.
 To help, he and other students began a group to produce educational materials that make STEM subjects accessible to other students, and Bit Project and their boot camps were born.
 At Twitter BitCamp, students learn to call the search endpoint of the Twitter API through the Python library Tweepy.